SapirDahan/Catan_Game/README.md

 The `make catan` command compiles the main game executable.
 The `./catan` command runs the compiled game executable.

-## Compilation and Execution

-Use the provided Makefile for compilation and execution.

 ### Targets:
 - **run**: Builds and runs the demo.